WinkTPG: An Execution Framework for Multi-Agent Path Finding Using Temporal Reasoning: Kinodynamic TPG (kTPG)

 \subsection{Updating Speed Profile}

-After selecting an agent, we compute a speed profile that visits each unlocked vertex within its reserved interval, starts and ends with zero speed, and satisfies the robot’s kinodynamic constraints.
-Because these unlocked vertices have no incoming conflicting edges, the resulting speed profile is guaranteed to be collision-free and can safely be used to update the reserved intervals.
-This can be accomplished using a single-agent motion planner or speed optimization techniques~\cite{liu2017speed,ali2023safe}.
-Empirically, we achieve this by using a 1-D adaptation of SIPP-IP~\cite{ali2023safe}, an optimal algorithm that performs an A*-type search along the vertices using a set of predefined motion primitives.
+After selecting an agent, we compute a speed profile for its 1-D path that (i) visits each unlocked vertex within its reserved interval, (ii) starts and ends with zero speed, and (iii) satisfies kinodynamic constraints.
+Because the unlocked vertices have no incoming conflicting edges, any speed profile that respects the reserved intervals is collision-free with respect to already-fixed agents, and can be used to update the reserved intervals.